Caversham, New Zealand: Education

 The gates of Caversham Primary School (now Carisbrook School) serve as the suburb's war memorial.

-Caversham has no secondary schools, although it does contain a primary school and a special needs school.
+Caversham has no secondary schools, although it does contain a primary school and a special education school.
 Carisbrook School, at the corner of South Road and Surrey Street, was formed from a 2012 merger of Calton Hill School, Caversham School, and College Street School on the Caversham School site, which was established in 1921.
 The school's predecessor dates back to the early 1860s.
 The roll is students as of The school's two-storey 1920s brick buildings were pulled down and replaced in 1961, because of their structural unsoundness.
 The school's main gate – the only surviving remnant of the earlier structure – is the suburb's war memorial.

-The Sara Cohen School in Rutherford Street, was established in 1926.
-This school caters for special needs pupils from primary school age through adulthood.
+In 1926, the Sara Cohen School was established on Rutherford Street, catering to special needs pupils from primary school age through adulthood.
 The school was named for the late wife of Mark Cohen, city councillor, campaigner for women's rights, and editor of the Evening Star newspaper from 1893 to 1920.
 In 1889, Mark Cohen was a major figure behind the founding of New Zealand's first kindergarten.
+In 2025, the school moved to new grounds in nearby Calton Hill.

 There are kindergartens and child-care centres in both Rutherford Street (by Kew Park) and South Road (to the east of the main retail area), and there are numerous pre-school facilities and further primary schools in the suburbs of Forbury and Saint Clair, immediately to the south of Caversham.
 The nearest secondary schools are the single-sex schools of Queen's High School and King's High School, located alongside each other close to the boundary between Saint Clair and South Dunedin, 1 km to the south.